BL-cheenu/portfolio-alerts/README.md

 Portfolio Alerts App is a backend REST API that allows authenticated investors to:
 - Register and login securely
 - View a home dashboard with NSE Top 50 live stock ticker
-- Upload and manage their stock portfolio via Excel files
+- Upload portfolio via Excel or add stocks one by one via UI form
+- Validate stocks against NSE master list
+- View live portfolio valuation with profit/loss
 - Set price alerts for stocks
 - Monitor portfolio performance in real time